Bandipotu (2015 film): Plot

-E. Vishwanath (Allari Naresh), commonly shortened to Vishwa, is a slick but principled criminal.
-He believes in "thieving from the thieves" - fooling the rich as comeuppance for their greed.
+E. Vishwanath (Allari Naresh) is a slick but principled criminal.
+He believes in "thieving from the thieves", fooling the rich as comeuppance for their greed.
 One day, a mysterious woman named Jahnavi (Eesha Rebba) comes into his life with evidence of his various frauds.
-She asks him to pull a massive con to get revenge on three people: Makrand Rao aka "Makrandam" (Tanikella Bharani), Seshagiri (Rao Ramesh) and Bhale Babu (Posani Krishna Murali).
-All three became "filthy rich" by embezzling the money of the poor in their chit fund.
-When their accountant and her father Satyanarayana (Subhalekha Sudhakar) discovered this and threatened to expose these activities, they framed and had him imprisoned for the crime, leading to his depression and a stroke that paralysed him in the present.
-However, the three's greed also led to their split, and they aren't on friendly terms anymore.
-Upon hearing this, Vishwa not only agrees to defraud them, but also refuses payment for personal reasons.
-He enlists the help of his actor friend nicknamed Tellabbai (Sampoornesh Babu), and using Jahnavi's experience with building cameras, the three start planning.
+She asks him to pull a massive con to get revenge on three people: Makrand Rao aka "Makrandam" (Tanikella Bharani), Seshagiri (Rao Ramesh), and Bhale Babu (Posani Krishna Murali).
+All three became rich by embezzling the money of the poor in their chit fund.
+When their accountant and her father Satyanarayana (Subhalekha Sudhakar) discovered this and threatened to expose these activities, they framed and had him imprisoned for the crime, leading to his depression and a stroke that paralyzed him in the present.
+However, the trio's greed also led to their split, and they are not on friendly terms.
+Upon hearing this, Vishwa not only agrees to defraud them but also refuses payment for personal reasons.
+He enlists the help of his actor friend nicknamed Tellabbai (Sampoornesh Babu).
+Using Jahnavi's experience building cameras, the three start planning.

-They first target Makrandam, who collects antiques, by convincing him to buy a chest belonging to a rich zamindar.
+They first target Makrandam, an antique collector, by convincing him to buy a chest belonging to a rich zamindar.
 The chest contains a fake letter that purportedly states the location of some of the zamindar's wealth.
 Overjoyed, Makrandam and his assistant Chikati Rao (lit. '"Darkness" Rao') (Srinivas Avasarala) buy the land from a local farmer and dig for the treasure that night.
-They find a chest, but see that it only contains shredded paper and a tape recorder declaring that they have been fooled.
-Vishwa and Tellabbai take their ladder and splash a concoction on them that makes them faint, and the next morning they are found in the pit, leading to their humiliation on live TV.
-However, Makrandam was able to see Vishwa's face when he dumped the solution.
+They find a chest but see that it contains shredded paper and a tape recorder declaring that they have been fooled.
+Vishwa and Tellabbai take their ladder and splash a concoction on them that makes them faint, and the next morning, they are found in the pit, leading to their humiliation on live TV.
+However, Makrandam saw Vishwa's face when he dumped the solution.